Wendell H. Meade: Early life and education

 Meade, born in Paintsville, Kentucky, attended high school at the Kentucky Military Institute in Lyndon before attending Western State Teachers College in Bowling Green from 1930 to 1933.
 After leaving Western, he engaged in the banking business from 1933 to 1936.
 Meade graduated from University of Louisville School of Law in 1939 and was admitted to the bar the same year; opening a law practice in Paintsville.

 Career

 Before his election to congress, Meade was a practicing lawyer in Paintsville, Kentucky, and served as a lieutenant in the United States Navy from November 1943 until January 1946.

-Meade held several elected and appointed political positions.
-Elected to the Eightieth Congress in 1947, he served one term before he was unseated by Carl D. Perkins in 1948.
+Meade, returning from the War, ran for office for the first time.
+He was elected to the Eightieth Congress in 1946, defeating Jack May, an eight-term incumbent who was under investigation by the House for bribery.
+Meade served one term before he was unseated in 1948 by Carl D. Perkins, who would hold the seat for 18 terms.
 He was an unsuccessful candidate for the Republican gubernatorial nomination in 1951.
-Wendell Howes Meade lost a six-candidate race in the August 7, 1954, Republican primary for Kentucky's 8th Congressional District.
+Meade lost a six-candidate race in the August 7, 1954, Republican primary for Kentucky's 8th Congressional District.
 Meade was zone operations commissioner for the Federal Housing Administration from 1957 to 1961; Kentucky's commissioner of personnel from 1968 to February 1969; and a member of the Kentucky Workman's Compensation Board from 1969 to 1970.